hputnam/Acclim_Dynamics/Results-package.md

 ![grw](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Growth.png?raw=true)

 1.)
-Do we like the above format?
-Or the format of the bleaching score figure?
+Do we like the figure format for Growth, Resp/photo rates, or AFDW/Chl?
 2.) *P.acuta* Week 10 and 14 have the same value?
 This doesn't seem likely?

 Figure as of 20210108.